PanamaForestGEO/Panama_plant_species_lists/README.md

 # Directories

-**labelbox_lists** contains processed species lists for output.
+**labelbox_lists** contains species and complete (species, genera and families) lists for Labelbox project with GBIF taxon ID.
 It has its own readme.

 **scripts** contains R scripts for processing the species lists.